AfriCodeWizard/AfriCodeWizard/README.md

 - Mobile application development
 - Innovative tech solutions for Africa

-### 🌱 I’m currently learning ...
-- Advanced HTML and CSS techniques
-- JavaScript frameworks like React and Vue.js
-- Backend development with Node.js and Express
-- Data structures and algorithms
-- Rust for performance optimization

 ### 💞️ I’m looking to collaborate on ...
 - Web and mobile application projects